 Application Schema

 The Application Schema is expressed in UML.
 The single feature type, WaterLevel, is depicted in Figure 4-1.
-The details of the Application Schema are given in Annex C, which also describes its relation to the conceptual model of coverage data described in ISO 19123 and S-100 Part 8.
+The details of the Application Schema are given in Annex B, which also describes its relation to the conceptual model of coverage data described in ISO 19123 and S-100 Part 8.

 Feature Catalogue